Bob Davids Award

 In 2005, Tony Yoseloff of the Anthony A. Yoseloff Foundation approached SABR with the idea of helping to fund baseball research, especially for those just starting out.
 After several discussions, guidelines were drawn up and the Yoseloff-SABR Baseball Research Grants were established, with August 20, 2005, set as the first deadline for proposal submissions.
 More than two dozen proposals were reviewed by a five-person panel made up of SABR researchers.
 For the first time in its history, the Society offered monetary grants to baseball researchers to assist them in carrying out their research.
 This program helped remove some of the financial barriers to conducting research.
 Initially a two-year pilot program, due to the pronounced success of the Program, the Yoseloff Foundation increased the monetary amounts of the yearly awards, and continued the Program for six years after the initial award, ending after the 2010 funding cycle.
 The by-product of this commitment to researchers was to get more exciting research published in the SABR journals and on the website.
 The two main requirements for the grant was that the researcher be a SABR member, and that the end product of the research be published first by SABR.
 Through the 2010 funding cycle, a total of 42 Yoseloff-SABR Baseball Research Grants were awarded.

 While not Society awards, it should be noted that longtime Society member Peter Gammons was named recipient of the J. G. Taylor Spink Award in 2004.
 Previous members of the Society who had also won that honor included Fred Lieb in 1972, Bob Broeg in 1979, Joe Reichler and Milton Richman in 1980, Allen Lewis in 1981 and Jack Lang in 1987.
 In 2008, the National Baseball Hall of Fame established the Buck O’Neil Lifetime Achievement Award.
-The Award has been presented twice, and both recipients — Buck O’Neil in 2008 and Roland Hemond in 2011— were SABR members.
+The Award has been presented three times, and each recipient — Buck O’Neil in 2008, Roland Hemond in 2011, and Joe Garagiola in 2014 — was a SABR member.

 |Previous page||Next page|